SciML/Catalyst.jl/docs/src/model_creation/chemistry_related_functionality.md

     Reaction balancing is currently not supported for reactions involving compounds of compounds.

 ### Balancing full systems
 It is possible to balance all the reactions of a reaction system simultaneously using the `balance_system` function.
 Here, the output is a new system, where all reactions are balanced.
-E.g. We can use it to balance this system of Methane formation/combustion:
+E.g. We can use it to balance this system of methane formation/combustion:
 ```@example chem2
 rs = @reaction_network begin
     @species C(t) O(t) H(t)